tigertang1998/project-pandatv/README.md

 # project-pandatv

-Here is what I have done during the two month internship at Panda TV.
+Here is what I have done during the two-month-internship at Panda TV.